msraghavganesh/-3D-Printing-DED-Simulation/README.md

 # Additive Manufacturing SIMULATION

-The project was mentored by ***M S RAGHAV GANESH*** under the guidance of Mechanical Association of ISTE Club, NITK Chapter.
+The project was mentored by ***M S RAGHAV GANESH*** under the guidance of Mechanical Association of ISTE, NITK Chapter.
 > Heat Source Investigation Team
 ```
 Karan Dinakaran